iPad 9 LTE Button Control Cable Replacement

 Step 44

-- Gently wedge the flat end of your spudger under the buffer block located near the bottom-right corner of the iPad.
+- Take your spudger and use the flat end to gently lift up the buffer block located near the bottom-right corner of your iPad.

-- Lift and take out the buffer block.
+- Once it's loose, go ahead and remove the buffer block.

 Tools Used